CrisSherban/BrainPad/README.md

 Classification of EEG signals form the brain through OpenBCI hardware and Tensorflow-Keras API
 <img src="pictures/helmet.jpg">

+## Data Acquisition:
+The "data" folder provides the current EEG samples taken following this protocol:<br>
+The person sits in a comfortable position on a chair and follows the `acquire_eeg.py` protocol.
+When the programs tells to think "hands" the subject imagines opening and closing both hands.
+If "none" is presented the subject can wonder, and think at something else.
+If "feet" is presented the subject imagines moving the feet up and down. <br>
+The subject does not blink during acquisitions.

+Each sample is stored as a numpy 2D array in an .npy file that has the following shape:<br>
+`(8, 250)`

 ## Usage
 *   #### acquire_eeg.py
     This script allows to connect to OpenBCI Cyton board through BrainFlow